All About STI Tests

 What to look for in home STI tests

 When doing a home STI test, you should pay attention to several things.
 On the one hand, it is particularly important that you look closely at what type of test it is.
-While lab-evaluated tests are the most reliable, not every laboratory STI test on the market meets European quality standards or works with laboratories that have medical certification in Europe.
-At this point, we would like to point out once again that all Homed-IQ tests meet these standards and that we only work with laboratories that are ISO 15189 certified – the highest possible medical certification in Europe.
+To help you choose, use a reliable test guide to select what type of test you need.
+In case of any doubts or if you already experiencing symptoms, we recommend you contact your doctor or a sexual health clinic.
+While laboratory tests are very reliable, not every laboratory test for STIs on the market meets European quality standards or works with laboratories that are not medically certified in Europe.
+Homed-IQ only works with laboratories that are ISO 15189 certified for STI testing – the highest possible laboratory quality certification in Europe.

 Another factor is the window period.
 Make sure you wait long enough before taking a home STI test with a laboratory evaluation.
 Testing yourself too early could generate a negative test result despite being infected.
 Therefore, you should wait at least 14 days after expected exposure to an STI before doing a home test.
 In this way, you can be sure that your test result is valid.